 Client Server architecture was the current hit, VB4 and SQL Server are on the top.
 A few years later, time to evolve into VB6, Oracle, Filenet and give .net a try.

 In the 2Ks.

-Finally a challenging change.
-I'm now looking after a fresh start into Web development field, focusing on Java at work and Ruby on Rails by myself.
+From 2001 to 2005, I was looking after a fresh start into Web development field, focusing on Java at work and Ruby on Rails by myself.

 From 2006 to 2012, I have been dealing with web application developing, mostly with Java in many of its flavors and variants from Java Struts 1 with EJB to Spring MVC and Wicket, using Oracle most of the time.